Ace of Spades BlongerBros.com

 Lou returned to Denver by May 3, 1888, when he filed his next pension paper, and never lived outside of Denver again.

-Joe worked in the Cerrillos Hills, both as a prospector, and as a miner, and prospected in other parts of New Mexico, in Colorado, Nevada, and perhaps Arizona as well.
+Joe worked in the Cerrillos Hills, both as a prospector, and as a miner, and prospected in other parts of New Mexico, in Colorado, Nevada, California, and perhaps Arizona as well.
 He also served as a guard at Allenville penitentiary, setting of the original version of The Longest Yard.

 In 1897, Joe was acquitted of a murder charge after shooting his employer, Alexander Allan.
 While waiting for materials to continue their work developing the Bottom Dollar mine, Joe and fellow employee Silas Smith informed Allan that they were going in to Santa Fe for a breather.
 Not wanting to be left alone at the mine, Allan pulled a revolver, threatened the men, then threw down the gun and fought with Smith.
 In the excitement, Joe retrieved the pistol and shot Allan twice, and he died minutes later.